nh-server/switch-guide/docs/extras/installing_android.md

 ### Step 0: Preparation

 If you have official Joy-Con controllers, you can set up auto-pairing so undocking them seamlessly connects to the console regardless of what OS is running.
-To make this work, boot HOS, ensure both work undocked (pair them), then reboot to Hekate.
+To make this work, boot HOS, ensure both work undocked (pair them), then reboot to hekate.
 Select `Nyx Options` followed by `Dump Joy-Con BT`.
 You should see "Found 2 out of 2 Joy-Con pairing data!"

 ::: tip

 **Have a Switch Lite?**

-You should poke the dump button in Hekate anyway -- this will dump factory stick and IMU calibration for use in Android.
+You should poke the dump button in hekate anyway -- this will dump factory stick and IMU calibration for use in Android.

 :::